awkrail/shutoh/README.md

 # Shutoh
-Shutoh (手刀 in Japanese) is a fast scene detector implemented in C++.
+Shutoh (手刀 in Japanese) is a fast scene detector implemented in C++20.

 # Build
 Install dependency libraries: openCV.